arttuKonttila/Node-API-Exercise/README.md

 ## About The Project

-This is a simple execution of a node.js API created for TTC8040-3003 course at JAMK University of Applied Sciences.
+This is a simple execution of a node.js API created during TTC8040-3003 course at JAMK University of Applied Sciences.